Suggested links

 What Is Rainbow Fentanyl?

-Rainbow fentanyl is a highly addictive, potent synthetic opioid made to look like popular children’s candies such as Smarties or Sweet Tarts.
+Rainbow fentanyl is the term used to describe brightly colored fentanyl pills.
 However, other than the bright colors, rainbow-colored fentanyl is no different than regular fentanyl.

 Rainbow fentanyl comes in multiple forms, including pills, powder, and blocks resembling sidewalk chalk.
-As its name suggests, rainbow fentanyl comes in bright colors.
+As its name suggests, rainbow fentanyl is best known for its bright colors.

 Dangers of Rainbow Fentanyl